conduktor/conduktor-docs/docs/navigation/self-serve/index.md

       min: 3
 ````

 ## Application team resources

-Once an Application & Application Instance are defined, Application Teams can now organize and structure their application as they see fit.
+Once an Application and Application Instance are defined, Application Teams can now organize and structure their application as they see fit.
 There are two groups of resources where Application Teams are given autonomy:

 - **Kafka-related** resources, `Topic`, `Subject`, `Connector`, `ApplicationInstancePermission`.
 - **Console-related** resources, in particular `ApplicationGroup`, allowing them to define internally who can do what within their Team.

 ### Kafka resources

 This is how Application Teams can create the Kafka resources they need for their applications.

 ````yaml